Rex Theater (Haiti)

 The Rex Theater (Rex Théâtre) is a venue in Port-au-Prince, Haiti that opened in October, 1935.

 It was built by the Société Haïtienne des Spectacles (Haitian Entertainment Corporation), led by Daniel Brun.
 The theater seated 1,200 people and was managed by Mrs. Muffat Taldy until 1951.

 Cultural events

 The Rex has been the site of many cultural and entertainment events.
 In its first week, the Rex Theater screened films that included La Bataille (The Battle), La Robe Rouge (The Red Dress), Gai Divorce (The Gay Divorcee), and Banque Nemo (Nemo's Bank), and hosted its first play in April 1937.
 Marian Anderson performed at the Rex in January 1954 in honour of the 150th anniversary of Haitian independence^{:60}.
 Folk acapella ensemble Sweet Honey in the Rock also performed at Rex Théâtre in Fall 1994 to mark the return of constitutional democracy to Haiti.

+From 1961 to 1971, the theatre was managed by Monsieur Edouard Rigaud and his wife, Nelly Mercier Rigaud, under an agreement with its owner at the time, Philippe Charlier.
+During their ten-year tenure, the theatre hosted numerous ballet performances, annual productions by the Jean Gosselin troupe, and several major film events.
+Weekends were devoted to special musical entertainment featuring local ensembles such as Nemours Jean-Baptiste, Jazz des Jeunes, Weber Sicot, and many others.